demian-ilnytskyi/flutter_sliver_center/README.md

 Wrap your sliver child with `SliverCenter` to center it.  `SliverCenter` works within the context of a `CustomScrollView` and its sliver layout system.

+## Test Coverage and Flutter Version Support

+This package has 100% test coverage, ensuring reliability and robustness.
+The tests have been executed on Flutter versions 3.16.0 and 3.29.0, confirming full support for these versions and all versions in between.

 ## Code